mantisbt-plugins/BBCodePlus/README.md

 ## Change Log

+### 1.3.3

+- Cleaned up issues with undefined variable notices from old code.

 ### 1.3.2

 * Added MarkItUp toolbar support for custom textarea fields.
 ### 1.3.1
 * Updated README for all languages supported by code highlighter.